nadlabs100/skills-code-with-codespaces/.github/steps/3-customize-codespace.md

 _Nice work! :tada: You created a codespace with a custom image!_

-You can customize your codespace by adding VS code extensions, adding features, setting host requirements, and much more.
+You can customize your  helloworld codespace by adding VS code extensions, adding features, setting host requirements, and much more.

 Let's customize some settings in the `devcontainer.json` file!